kyperbelt/RelationsEvaluator/README.md

 # RELATIONS EVALUATOR

-Relations Evaluator is a program created for the quick evaluation of relations over a set.
+Relations Evaluator is a program created for the quick evaluation of relations over a defined set.

-Feature plans
+> :warning: ** Not currently implemented **
+example usage: `reval "<relation tuples>"  "<set>"` example output: `reflexive transitive`